 - A completed four-year graduation plan or a rationale for why the major is not included in the plan.

-- A sample plan of student showing the typical student's semester by semester course enrollment through graduation.
+- A sample plan of study showing the typical student's semester by semester course enrollment through graduation.

 - A plan for advising students in the proposed major, with specific faculty or staff indicated as advisors.

-- A plan and the curriculum for offering Honors in the major, if appropriate. keeping in mind Honors in
+- A plan and the curriculum for offering Honors in the major, if appropriate, keeping in mind Honors in the Major requires a UI GPA of 3.33 with other Honors requirements, including GPA in the major, set by the proposed administrative home of the major.

-- A chart indicating courses to be calculated in the major GPA.
+- A chart indicating which courses should be calculated in the major GPA.

 - The impact of the new program on the University Libraries, Information Technology Services, the Office of the Registrar, and other central offices that may be affected, with evidence that such offices have been consulted, if appropriate.